 - Read also: how to grow the rubber plant

 Ficus microcarpa, the easy bonsai

 Either small or large, 16 inches to 3 feet (40 cm to 1 m), its gnarly bearing looks quite like a miniature tree, which is particularly ornamental.
-Like all bonsais, it must be regularly pruned and it fears gusts of wind.
+Like all bonsai, it must be regularly pruned and it fears gusts of wind.
 Often, it’s a grafted species, sometimes combining F. retusa with the F. microcarpa rootstock.